Finder’s Keeper – Part Seventeen

 Manny drummed his fingers on the table in thought.
 “Even so, you were there.
-You must know the answer to where my daughters are as well del Mundo.
-So, I will offer you the same payment arrangement as he.
+You must know the answer to where my daughters are, as well as del Mundo.
+So, I will offer you the same payment arrangement.
 Just tell me where the girls are, and the money is yours.”

 “Let me guess.
 You have a team waiting, ready to move.”
 I poked my head up and looked toward the doors.
 “Remington?
 Lonnie?
 Ollie-ollie oxen free.
 Come out and join us.”

 Lonnie stepped through the kitchen door and walked over to the booth.
 She slid in next to al-Mansour.

 “Completely alone, Manny?
 Right.”
 I smiled at Lonnie.
 “You can take you’re your hand out of your pocket, Lonnie.
 It’s rude to aim a gun at someone when they’re eating.
 Or was that drinking?”